Headless Shopify: Lessons Learned Building with Gatsby, Part 1

 Now if you are upgrading from a very old, outdated, unusable site to a headless version then yes you will likely see a major lift!

 But if you are on a design/theme that performs fairly well for you, and you have ambitions to boost conversion rate by 40% by going headless then I recommend really analyzing your ROI on such a project.
 What happens if mobile conversion rate only increases 5-10% – or worse it drops which we’ve seen happen as well?
 The user experience is just as if not more important.
-Check this article out for a cheatsheet on performing a rebuild business case analysis.

 Is Headless the Same as Progressive Web App (“PWA”)